Leicester v Chelsea player ratings - West London Sport

 Pedro: 6

-The Spaniard was surprisingly preferred to Willian but following a couple of recent looked far sharper than in thebelow-par effort against Hull.
-Pedro was full of running and his workrate was .
+The Spaniard was surprisingly preferred to Willian but looked far sharper than in the below-par effort against Hull.
+Pedro was full of running and his workrate commendable.
 His influence waned after the interval, however, and he struggled to make a difference in attacking areas.

 Callum Hudson-Odoi: 8